 The modern Trust style from EyeBuyDirect gets high marks in its consumer reviews so they're a stellar pick for best affordable glasses for kids.
 The stylish cat-eyes may be a good choice if your child is rough on glasses or if you'd like to keep a few backup pairs around for emergencies.
 The clear acetate frames come in three go-with-anything color options: clear pink, clear blue and clear purple.
 You can buy these glasses here.

 Even young kids often spend several hours a day looking at digital screens.
 Getting your child a pair of blue-light filtering glasses for kids may help to improve visual comfort during prolonged periods of screen time.
 Many of these glasses also include lenses that have a slight prescription, making it easier to focus on closely held devices.
 You can buy ready-made blue light glasses or add a blue-light filtering lens coating to the next pair of prescription or non-prescription glasses you order.

 EBD Little Morning

 Style: Round blue-light filtering glasses for kids

 Cost: $15 for frames + $19 and up for blue light lenses ($34 and up total)

-EyeBuyDirect’s clear round Little Morning glasses block blue light for girls and boys.
-With good reviews, affordable frames and quality lenses, they're a top contender for best blue-light-blocking glasses for kids this year.
+EyeBuyDirect’s clear round Little Morning glasses filter blue light for girls and boys.
+With good reviews, affordable frames and quality lenses, they're a top contender for best blue-light filtering glasses for kids this year.
 You can buy them here.